Jacob Owen: The Infant Model School and Tyrone House, Dublin

 Owen's eye for symmetry in the redesign of Dublin's public architecture is nowhere better demonstrated than in his transformation of the townhouse and grounds of Marcus Beresford, 1st Earl of Tyrone's former estate.
 Owen largely preserved the original 1770 mansion townhouse designed by Richard Cassels, and designed a facsimile of the Georgian building adjacent to the original.
 The symmetry of this mirrored design was completed with the addition, in 1838, of a third building, the Infant Model School, placed to the rear of the block, between the two Marlborough Street townhouses.
 Viewed together, these buildings form a sublime triangle.

 Owen's design intervention on the original mansion townhouse has been criticised.
-Of these criticisms, the National Inventory of Architectural Heritage notes, 'Owens' [sic] additions to the west façade, though criticized by purists, are elegantly executed and sympathetic to the original composition.
+Of these criticisms, the National Inventory of Architectural Heritage notes, "Owens' [sic] additions to the west façade, though criticized by purists, are elegantly executed and sympathetic to the original composition.
 Designed as a freestanding building, Tyrone House now anchors the 19th-century set-piece comprising later additions to the site, among them Jacob Owens' [sic] replica of Tyrone House to the north of the original, also addressing Marlborough Street.'
-The school building, also known as the Clocktower Building, was described by architectural historian Christine Casey as a 'delightful low-lying and stuccoed parapeted block' that can be seen from Marlborough Street.
-The NIAH's appraisal of the Infant Model School notes that it is 'contextualised by its neighbouring related buildings and provid[es] an aesthetically pleasing backdrop.'
+The school building, also known as the Clocktower Building, was described by architectural historian Christine Casey as a '"elightful low-lying and stuccoed parapeted block" that can be seen from Marlborough Street.
+The NIAH's appraisal of the Infant Model School notes that it is "contextualised by its neighbouring related buildings and provid[es] an aesthetically pleasing backdrop."